 For submission, the authors upload the following separate files: the Cover Letter followed by the Title, Abstract, Manuscript text, Figures and Tables prepared accordingly to the Instructions for Authors.

 Articles are subjected to fees.
-To find out more check Instructions for Authors.
+To find out more please check Instructions for Authors.